'A new pandemic': Experts urge province to vaccinate essential workers as hospitals reach capacity | CBC News

 "If you're going to send people to work, then you better make sure they can go to work safely," he said.

-He said people that "keep the lights on" such as farmers, factory workers, grocery store clerks are not protected by the shutdown because by definition, they are essential and cannot close.
+He said people that "keep the lights on" such as farmers, factory workers and grocery store clerks are not protected by the shutdown because by definition, they are essential and cannot close.

 Targeted vaccination campaigns, paid sick leave, isolation support and targeted testing will mitigate the root of the problem in essential workers, Chakrabarti said.
 He said this population has been hit hard, yet they've been continuously overlooked, wave after wave.